Scenting Stationery with Essential Oils

 Decorating the top of the box with a dried herbal or floral sprig is a nice touch as well.

-You can also use this idea to fragrance your own stationery, especially for special items such as wedding invitations, notecards, greeting cards, and the like.
+You can also use this idea to fragrance your own stationery, especially for special items such as wedding invitations, notes and notecards, greeting cards, and the like.

 See also: Scenting Ink with Essential Oils